sldownard/HTBAMIT/en/team/move-fast-without-breaking-things.md

-# How to Move Fast without Breaking Things
+# How to move fast without breaking things

 Facebook adopted the motto, "move fast and break things," as a way of encouraging teams to minimize risk aversion, and to challenge the status quo and make